woojoo666/arcana-notes/notes8.md

 they aren't really a "core" part of the language so tags can just be a provided data structure, just like state variables

+### Full Encapsulation

+full control over anything created inside
+	all ingoing edges and outgoing edges but don't we already have that? if you're declaring it inside, just change how you declare it? eg instead of making an API call directly, make an indirect one but the whole point of mocking and testing is to control the environment, without modifying the objects inside we should have control over child object, _regardless_ of what they look like that is true encapsulation

+so for example, in some java code like

+	class Foo {
+		private Bar bar = new Bar();

+		public void method () {
+			bar.sendMessage("this is Foo"); // send a message to Bar }
+	}

+this is a static reference to `Bar`, and is impossible to mock (without Java reflection) normally, for testing, we would have to change the code to make `bar` an injected instance that way we can create a mock class `BarMock extends Bar` and inject that instead

+however, with full encapsulation, we don't have to do anything like that we can simply do

+	Bar: MockBar
+	Foo:
+		...

+and any references to `Bar` are just aliases for `MockBar`

+even if some module makes some external api call using a direct url, like

+	foo:
+		url: "www.example.com"
+		post(url)

+you can modify the environment like so

+	post: mockPost
+	foo: ...

+what about dynamically typed imperative languages?
+Javascript can do something similar, but only by overriding variables

+	testFunction(fn) {
+		var oldPost = post; // save post() fn post = mockPost;
+		fn();
+		post = oldPost; // restore post() fn
+	}

+however note that this would not work in a multi-threaded environment, because it would break `post()` for everybody using it

+this brings to the second point of encapsulation: child modules should not have control over their environment
+note: they can still modify their externals (api calls and such) but the externals have to approve those modifications, so the child module still doesn't have power/control

+in javascript, notice that `testFunction` has to modify the environment, overriding the global function `post` in order to mock it for testing

+in addition, even trying to modify the behavior of `fn` is a violation of encapsulation if we were simply overriding `fn` with a `mockFn`, that would be fine but we are trying to tweak the internal behavior of `fn` what if `fn` was some external server that we shouldn't have access to? you can see how trying to change just one aspect of it's behavior (in this case, the `post` behavior) is insecure

+in our language, you would have to do

+	foo: fn >>
+		fn.defer(post: mockPost) // somehow make all calls to fn have the default parameter (post: mockPost) fn()

+or maybe

+	foo: oldFn >>
+		fn:
+			oldFn(post: mockPost) // note: we don't actually want to call oldFn, this should be a template, only when fn is cloned does it actually call oldFn fn()

+note: we don't want to call the original `fn` when we are setting the `post` parameter

+also, javascript has trouble mocking private vars in closures

+	var (function () {
+		var privateVar;
+		return function () {
+			privateVar();
+		}
+	});

+but our lang has private keys?

+dynamically created keys, like trees or strings uses an equality function, can't just use memory address equality does this make scoping mroe complicated?

+strings shouldn't be able to be tagged perhaps likewise with all dynamically created keys

+what if source and tag were both dynamically created keys, eg both strings how would you tag it?

+note that if you can tag anything untaggable, by wrapping it if source scope, wrap/clone the source if tag scope, wrap/clone the tag

+whether we want a tag to be usable or not, has to be explicit can't be implicit eg, in `#height` example, we want `#height` to be usable inside the `for node in nodes` loop, but not outside the `calcTreeHeight` function assuming that `#height` is a public tag otherwise, if it were locally declared, we could just use tag scope

+maybe string tags are source scope and # tags are tag scope eg

+	source:
+		this <: tag: 10 // modify string key
+	source <: tag: 20 // invalid, outside source's scope

+that way you use string keys to declare public properties, properties that can't be modified outside

+note that, even if you make a local tag public (by declaring it in keys) eg

+	source:
+		declare #tag: ()
+		this <: #tag: 10
+		keys <: #tag // add #tag to public keys list source <: [source.keys.0]: 10

+still doesn't work, because you aren't in the tag scope

+note that a cleaner way to make a local variable public is just to create a public alias

+	source:
+		declare #tag: ()
+		#tag: 10
+		tag: #tag // make #tag public
+	print source.tag // prints 10

+are you ever not in tag scope? how would you share tag scope?

+is there any issue with just using external hashmaps as tags?

+note that sometimes we do want to store private vars in the source object for example, what if we used a private password to access certain properties in an object

+	declare #passkey: "mypassword"
+	foo:
+		#passkey: "hello authorized user"

+if the private values are stored (and encryped) in the source object then we can access them by passing it in directly, eg `foo["mypassword"]`
+	without being in tag scope
+we can even serialize and export the object, and it will have this encrypted info

+	foo
+		bar:
+			let #sometag.
+			#sometag: 10
+			sometag: #sometag
+		baz:
+			let #sometag: foo.bar.sometag
+			#sometag: 20

+	foo:
+		let #sometag: "someString"
+		this <: #sometag: 10 // is this stored at tag, or at source (because the tag key is just a string)

+	dijkstra: source, graph >>
+		for node in graph.nodes:
+			node <: #distance: ...
+				if (node = source) 0
+				else node.neighbors[[#distance]].(Math.min) + 1

+we talked previously about Students this generalizes to a broader set of programming problems where we want to do something like "select the student with the highest score" notice how hard it is to formalize this without repeating code

+	students.filter(s => s.score == students.map(x => x.score).apply([], Math.max))

+we reference `.score` twice, and `students` twice

+we can characterize this set of problems as problems where we need to select a subset of items based on an item's "quality" relative to all other items so in this case, the "quality" we are selecting for is `.score`, and we want to maximize it

+in these sorts of problems, generally if we think of a forward pipeline, we have to first calculate the quality for each item then calculate the selected qualities and then trace backward and figure out which items had those qualities

+this was actually one of the original motivations for tagging, and the language itself I was working on a project where I needed to mark certain items in a set for processing but figuring out which items to mark, and what to mark it with, was a very complex function and at the end, I needed to trace back to find out which items led to the values I wanted I actually needed to mark things multiple times for multiple different reasons I used tons and tons of hashmaps to achieve this "marking"

+tagging is a great, non-destructive way to propagate information "backwards" or "outwards"

+you can tag properties of an item to point back to the item, and then just pass the property values to a function and when the function spits out the selected value, use the tag to retrieve the original item

+however, python and Numpy can do something similar, without tagging

+	bestStudent = students[students == np.amax(students)]

+note that in a typed language, you can't just add tags to an object, you have to either use a hashmap, or subclass the object to include the tag property

+### garbage collection and recomputation
+"reference" sweeping isn't possible because technically everything is persistent everything could be referenced somehow
+	esp with dynamic references, `root[inputString]` in imperative, when a program finishes executing, you can immediately garbage collect all its data but there is no concept of "programs" in dataflow, everything is persistent, in a giant distributed network

+### Breaadth First Search and Lookahead Optimizations

+	for node in nodes:
+		#distance: neighbors[[#distance]][Math.min] + 1
+	result: nodes.filter(query).firstBy(#distance)

+lookahead optimization turns

+	bla.sortBy(prop).first

+notice it doesn't have to sort, only find the minimum